JetBrains/guide/site/go/tutorials/simple_rag_with_go/writing_code/index.md

 ---
 type: TutorialStep
 date: 2025-02-03
-title: Working with Backend
+title: Building APIs
 author: mm
-subtitle: ""
+subtitle: AWS Go SDK Integration & Streamlit Python UI
 thumbnail: ./thumbnail.png
 topics:
   - aws
 ---

-So, the implementation is complete.
-Now, it's time to build the backend.
+In the previous section, we completed the entire process of creating the knowledge base, interacted with it, and successfully tested it.
+Now, it's time to integrate with the AWS SDK and interact with the LLM using Go.

-You can start working directly by cloning the [repo](https://github.com/mukulmantosh/aws-rag-go).
+Just so you know, you can clone the [repository](https://github.com/mukulmantosh/aws-rag-go) and begin working right away.

 ![step1](./images/1.png)